 Earning a teaching credential at the University of Redlands School of Education is the final step toward becoming a teacher.
 The teaching credential programs at Redlands are accredited by the California Commission on Teacher Credentialing and are aligned with state standards.

-There are two teaching credential tracks.
+There are multiple teaching credential pathways including Multiple Subject, Single Subject, or Educational Specialist.
+Students can earn a teaching credential only or complete a Master’s degree with a teaching credential.
 The University of Redlands' School of Education can answer any questions you have about teacher credentialing and graduate degrees in education.
-You can visit the School of Education website or contact Joe Castino, who advises undergraduates interested in programs at the School of Education.
+You can contact the Graduate and Professional Enrollment team or for enrolled students interested contact the Office of Student Success, who advises undergraduates interested in programs at the School of Education.

 2. Security Clearance